guardian/guardian-management-play/readme.md

 Guardian Management
 ===================

-Our policy is that each app exposes its user facing pages on a sub url, and administrative pages on `/management`.
+Our policy is that each app exposes its main functionality on a sub-URL, and administrative pages on `/management`.
 So, for example, `content-api.war` when deployed to a container has the actual api under `/content-api/api` and the management pages on `/content-api/management`.

-The `/management` url should return a html page that links to all management pages.
+The `/management` URL should return an HTML page that links to all management pages.

 This library provides standard management pages and makes it easy to create new app-specific ones.

-It is intended to be web framework agnostic and currently has support for anything using the servlet API and the Play framework.
+The library is  intended to be web framework agnostic and currently has support for anything using the servlet API or the Play framework.
 A small adapter library for the request and response abstractions, blatantly inspired by/ripped off from [lift](http://www.liftweb.net), needs to be added to support other frameworks.